jddixon/magicsack/ghpDoc/index.md

-Magicsack is a utility for storing secret things either locally (on the user's laptop or workstation) or over a distributed set of cooperating servers or on one of the cloud services.
+Magicsack is a utility for storing secret things either locally (on the user's laptop or workstation) or over a distributed set of cooperating servers or on one of the cloud services or on some combination of the three.

 Magicksack is in development using Python 3 on Linux.
-This should work on Windows as well, but no effort will be made to confirm this until the development version is stable on Linux.
+It should work on Windows as well, but no effort will be made to confirm this until the development version is stable on Linux.